rgl-lopes/portfolio-security/README.md

-# Portfolio The Script Kiddie
+# Portfolio Security Repository

 ## FPR2

-IT Development Portfolio: Security Opdracht 1
+### IT Development Portfolio: Security Opdracht 1 - The Script Kiddie
+/home is only accessible to authenticated users
+/login to login with an existing user
+/register to register a new user

 ## Getting Started